arab07/instaflow/README.md

 ### Features

 - Login using instagram cookies.
-- Equipped with Instagram password encryption
+- Equipped with Instagram password encryption.
 - Easy to use for beginners.
 - Instagram Certificate Pinning Bypassing method.
   - Instagram Aplication